Paopun20/PyNES.Emulator/README.md

 ## License

 This project is open-source and licensed under the MIT - see the [LICENSE](LICENSE.md) file for details.

-> it have changed from Apache 2.0 to MIT License, i don't know what different is, but Apache 2.0 and MIT is same but I realized that different is, so I changed it to MIT.
-(LOL)

 <h9>
 You can find easter eggs in the emulator or the source code!
 Good luck searching! :3